hbctraining/scRNA-seq_online/lessons/04_SC_quality_control.md

 > **NOTE:** The pattern provided ("^MT-") works for human gene names.
 You may need to adjust the pattern argument depending on your organism of interest.
 Additionally, if you weren't using gene names as the gene ID then this function wouldn't work as we have used it above as the pattern will not suffice.
 Since there are caveats to using this function, it is advisable to manually compute this metric.
 If you are interested, we have [code available to compute this metric on your own](https://github.com/hbctraining/scRNA-seq/blob/master/lessons/mitoRatio.md).

+### Additional metadata columns

+We are a now all set with quality metrics required for assessing our data.
+However, we would like to include some additional information that would be useful to have in our metadata including cell IDs and condition information.

- While it is quite easy to **add information directly to the metadata slot in the Seurat object using the `$` operator**, we will extract the dataframe into a separate variable instead.
-In this way we can continue to insert additional metrics that we need for our QC analysis without the risk of affecting our `merged_seurat` object.
+When we added columns of information to our metadata file above, we simply added it directly to the metadata slot in the Seurat object using the `$` operator.
+We could continue to do so for the next few columns of data, but instead we will extract the dataframe into a separate variable.
+In this way we can work with the metadata data frame as a seperate entity from the seurat object without the risk of affecting any other data stored inside the object.

- *We need to add additional information to our metadata for our QC metrics, such as the cell IDs, condition information, and various metrics.*

-We will create the metadata dataframe by extracting the `meta.data` slot from the Seurat object:
+Let's beging by creating the `metadata` dataframe by extracting the `meta.data` slot from the Seurat object:

 ```r
 # Create metadata dataframe